 […] some digital nomads live in a given country for only 2-3 months at a time. this type of nomad can choose their tax residency and their home country.
 If these kinds of entrepreneurs become e-residents, Estonia can offera social tax model where Estonia collects social tax and also provides health insurance and pension to them.Estonia e-Residency 2.0 whitepaper

 Modern societies are complex, but their fundamental pillars are essentially the same.
-Governments offer some benefits to its member in exchange for contributing to the society (commonly in the form of taxes).
-Usually these benefits are access to healthcare, education, pension, security, public infrastructures, etc…
+Governments offer some benefits to its member in exchange for contributing to society (commonly in the form of taxes).
+Some of them are security (the most simple and omnipresent exchange coin of a state), public infrastructures, and, in more developed countries, access to healthcare, education, pension, etc…

 As Estonia is pushing for a deeper integration of e-Residents into the Estonian society and culture, I foresee new exciting services and possibilities opening for us in the near future.
 Services commonly provided to citizens or physical residents only, such as healthcare or access to a pension, could be a reality in a not so distant future for e-Residents living abroad.

 In a world where remote work and a nomadic lifestyle are slowly but steadily becoming the norm rather than the exception, this opens the doors for a new society.
-One where its members don’t necessarily share the same physical space, but enjoy the same privileges as citizens.
-Access to the services they find essential.
+One where its members don’t necessarily share the same physical space, but enjoy the same privileges as citizens, namely, access to the services they find essential.
 Some of them like education or security may be far from reach yet.
 However, others are rapidly becoming a reality.

 Most probably, that was not what the visionaries of the e-Residency program envisioned five years ago.
 But human imagination, when powered by technological innovation and a little courage, knows no limits.